LingQ Review: Is This Language Learning Tool Helpful? (Honest Review!)

 What’s not to like about LingQ?
 Not much.

-I also got confused about the difference between coins (which pay for avatar upgrades) and points (which pay for speaking lessons and writing critiques).
+I got confused about the difference between coins (which are earned through activity and inform your streak and daily goal target) and points (which pay for speaking lessons and writing critiques).
 But these are only small niggles in an overall amazing system.

 As I’ve said a couple of times already, LingQ is a bit like a Swiss Army knife.
 It attempts to provide everything you could ever need to learn a language.
 And all the tools it provides are good quality and effective.